-Enterprise Risk Management Program
+Enterprise Risk Management

-As one of its primary responsibilities, the Board as a whole and through its Committees oversees the Company's management of risk, including our Enterprise Risk Management (ERM) program.
+As one of its primary responsibilities, the Board as a whole and through each of its Committees oversees the Company's management of risk, including our Enterprise Risk Management ("ERM") program.
 Our ERM program is designed to identify, assess and mitigate risks through a quantitative and qualitative assessment strategy that considers the nature and immediacy of a particular risk, as well as the likelihood of a risk occurring, and is evaluated and refreshed on an annual basis.
-Our Chief Compliance Officer, who reports to our Executive Vice President, General Counsel and Corporate Secretary, is responsible for overseeing our ERM program and our Corporate Compliance program.
-Our Chief Compliance Officer reports to the Audit Committee at every
+Our Senior Vice President, Global Risk and Finance Excellence, who reports to our Executive Vice President and Chief Financial Officer, is responsible for overseeing our ERM program and regularly reports on our ERM program to the Audit Committee and reports to our full Board at least twice a year.
+In addition, our Chief Audit Executive, who oversees our Internal Audit function, our Chief Compliance Officer and our Controller also participate in the ERM program to ensure that appropriate disclosure controls and procedures are in place based on the risks identified by the ERM program.
+Our Chief Audit Executive and Controller report to the Audit Committee at every Audit Committee meeting.

-Audit Committee meeting and reports to our full Board at least twice a year.
-In addition, our Chief Audit Executive, who oversees our Internal Audit function, and our Controller, also participate in the ERM program to ensure that appropriate disclosure controls and procedures are in place based on the risks identified by the ERM program.
-Our Chief Audit Executive and our Controller also report to the Audit Committee at every Audit Committee meeting.
+Management, including our Senior Vice President, Global Risk and Finance Excellence, Chief Audit Executive, Chief Compliance Officer and Controller, provides regular reports to the Board, the Audit Committee, and our executive team on the areas of material risk to the Company, and the Board discusses with management the Company's major and emerging risks, including financial, operational, technological, privacy, cybersecurity, data and physical security, disaster recovery, legal and regulatory.

-Management, including our Chief Compliance Officer, provides regular reports to the Board, the Audit Committee, and our executive team on the areas of material risk to the Company, and the Board discusses with management the Company's major and emerging risks, including financial, operational, technological, privacy, cybersecurity, data and physical security, disaster recovery, legal and regulatory.
-Our ERM program is designed to identify, assess and mitigate risks through a quantitative and qualitative assessment strategy.
 Zoetis undertakes a comprehensive annual quantitative and qualitative evaluation of potential risks maintained and updated in a customized risk register that defines and categorizes each of these risks.
-Each risk is rated (critical, high, medium or low) based on potential impact and likelihood of the risk in its inherent (unmitigated) state and residual (mitigated) state.
+Each risk is rated as critical, high, medium or low, based on potential impact and likelihood of the risk in its inherent or unmitigated state and residual or mitigated state.
 The comprehensive annual evaluation is led by the Zoetis ERM Task Force, a cross-functional group of key Zoetis enterprise leaders.
 The mitigation plans for risks rated "critical" and "high" are subject to continuous monitoring.
-The status of these risks, and effectiveness of the mitigation plans, is evaluated and updated by the Zoetis Executive Team on a quarterly basis.
+The status of these risks, and effectiveness of the mitigation plans are evaluated and updated by the Zoetis Executive Team on a quarterly basis.